Colin Fournier

-Colin Fournier is co-architect with Peter Cook of the Kunsthaus Graz in Austria.
+Colin Fournier (November 1944 – 4 September 2024) was a British architect.
+He worked as co-architect with Peter Cook of the Kunsthaus Graz in Austria.
 Educated at the Architectural Association, Fournier was a founding member of Archigram.

+Life and career

-He is also professor of Confluence Institute for innovation and Creative strategies in architecture, of The Bartlett School of Architecture, a part of University College London.
+Fournier was born in November 1944.
+He was also professor at Confluence Institute for Innovation and Creative Strategies in Architecture, and The Bartlett School of Architecture, a part of University College London.

 He was a faculty member at the School of Architecture, Chinese University of Hong Kong.
 He was an invited Visiting Professor at National University of Singapore in 2018.

+Fournier died in Paris on 4 September 2024, at the age of 79.